MicrosoftDocs/architecture-center/docs/guide/ai/language-model-pipelines-content.md

 The ***batch pipeline*** stores internal company product information in a fast vector search database.
 To achieve this result, the following steps are taken:

 1. Internal company documents for products are imported and converted into searchable vectors.
 Product-related documents are collected from departments, such as sales, marketing, and product development.
 These documents are then scanned and converted into text by using optical character recognition (OCR) technology.
 1. A LangChain chunking utility chunks the documents into smaller, more manageable pieces.
-Chunking breaks down the text into meaningful phrases or sentences that can be analyzed separately.
-Chunking improves the accuracy of the pipeline's search capabilities.
+Chunking breaks down the text into meaningful phrases or sentences that can be analyzed separately and improves the accuracy of the pipeline's search capabilities.
 1. The language model converts each chunk into a vectorized embedding.
 Embeddings are a type of representation that capture the meaning and context of the text.
 By converting each chunk into a vectorized embedding, you can store and search for documents based on their meaning rather than their raw text.
 To prevent loss of context within each document chunk, LangChain provides several utilities for this text splitting step, like capabilities for sliding windows or specifying text overlap.
 Some key features include utilities for tagging chunks with document metadata, optimizing the document retrieval step, and downstream reference.
 1. Create an index in a vector store database to store the raw document text, embeddings vectors, and metadata.
 The resulting embeddings are stored in a vector store database along with the raw text of the document and any relevant metadata, such as the document's title and source.